Duugu/WoW-Login-Tool/readme.txt

 Use the Enter key to choose/execute a menu item.
 To exit the tool, press alt + escape.
 Each time you tab out of the game (Pause mode) and back in (Login mode), the tool needs to initialise.
 This is by design.
 Just wait for the audio menu to come up.
+The tool isn't recognizing the names and classes of your characters.
+It is just refering them by numbers.
+Character 1, 2, etc. You need to keep track of what number is what character by yourself.
+New characters will always be added to the end of the list.

 # Keys
 Right/left/up/down arrows: navigate one entry right/left/etc. in the audio menu